 USGEO Overview

-USGEO is the interagency coordination mechanism for Federal Agencies' civil Earth observations activities.
+USGEO is the interagency coordination mechanism for Departments and Federal Agencies' civil Earth observations activities.
 USGEO is a Subcommittee under the White House National Science and Technology Council's (NSTC) Committee on the Environment (CE).

 USGEO's purpose is threefold: